-Drs.
-Lasnoski and Hallas are providing this blog to our patients as a resource for the community.
+Dr. Hallas provides this blog to our patients, as a resource for the community.
 Our hope at Bay Lakes Complex Dentistry - Green Bay Location is that our blog will show topics you and your family may be interested in.

 If you would like us to cover a particular topic please contact us!